battlesnake/dragons-of-mugloar/README.md

 	# Start basic AI
 	./mugobasic -o training.dat -s scores.dat

-Event log will be appended to "training.dat" in this case, and end-game scores to "scores.dat"
+Event log will be appended to "training.dat" in this case, and end-game scores to "scores.dat".

+This approach scores mostly in the 1200-2800 range, and has pretty low infant mortality.

 A simple self-learning regression model could be used to fine-tune some of the hard-coded constant numbers (e.g. thresholds) in the assitance subroutines.